-A DigitalOcean Reserved IP address is a publicly-accessible static IP address that you can assign to a Droplet and then reassign to another Droplet later, as needed.
-You can implement a failover mechanism with reserved IPs to build a high availability infrastructure.
+DigitalOcean Reserved IP addresses are a publicly-accessible static IP addresses.
+Assign and reassign reserved IP addresses to Droplets as needed, or implement a failover mechanism with reserved IPs to build a high availability infrastructure.

 Droplets created from a custom image do not receive an anchor IP address and do not require one to use a reserved IP.
 When you assign a reserved IP address to a Droplet created from a custom image, the reserved IP is automatically mapped to the Droplet’s public IPv4 address instead of an anchor IP.

 Droplets created before 20 October 2015 or that were created using a custom image do not have anchor IP addresses automatically assigned to them.
-To use reserved IPs with Droplets created before this date or Droplets created using a custom image, you need to manually add an anchor IP address to the Droplet’s public network interface (usually eth0).
+To use reserved IPs with Droplets created before this date or Droplets created using a custom image, you need to manually add an anchor IP address to the Droplet’s public network interface (usually eth0

 Droplets created from a custom image do not receive an anchor IP address and do not require one to use a reserved IP.
 When you assign a reserved IP address to a Droplet created from a custom image, the reserved IP is automatically mapped to the Droplet’s public IPv4 address instead of an anchor IP.